Pranesh1801/Workfoce-360-based-on-intelex-/README.md

 ## Note -
 It's important that github does'nt supports cufflinks and poltly, So visuals are not there in  Tire 3.
 So if you wish to see it kindly clone the git files.

-## Contributors-

-This project was developed by the following team members:

-- Ahamed Thaiyub A(CSE)

 ## License-

 This project is licensed under the MIT License - see the LICENSE file for details.